Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 any tests requiring iteration, such as testing each element of a variable length list requires running the script from a programming language.
 Selenium-IDE does not support iteration or condition statements.
-In addition, data-driven testing, allowing multiple tests by varying the data using a single script with varied input, is often done via a test program developed with Selenium-RC.

-.. note::  a "user-extension" has recently become available for supporting data-driven testing.
-At the time of writing the authors have not tried to use this with Selenium-IDE.*

 Finally, Selenium-Core is another way of running tests.
 One can run test scripts from a web-browser using the HTML interface *TestRunner.html*.
 This is the original method for running Selenium commands.
 It has limitations though.
-Similar to Selenium-IDE, it does not support iteration and data-driven testing.
+Similar to Selenium-IDE, it does not support iteration.

 Selenium-Core also cannot switch between http and https protocols.
 Since the development of Selenium-IDE and Selenium-RC, more are using these